createchaos/arc_574/README.md

 1) Docker reqires Windows 10 Pro, Enterprise, or Education.
     1)To check what software you have on your computer, type "System Information" in the Search Box.
     2)If you do not already have Windows 10 Pro, Enterprise, or Education, you can get a license here: https://princeton.onthehub.com/
     3)Click "start shopping", enter your Princeton login information, and download Windows 10 Education.
+    4)Note: If you have trouble switching the license key, try restarting your computer.

 2) Download Docker
     Docker for Windows: https://hub.docker.com/editions/community/docker-ce-desktop-windows